3 questions to learn if your baby's gut is healthy.

 Q. What are probiotics?
-A: Probiotics are living microorganisms, the good bacteria that live mostly in your gut along with other bacteria, which may not be so good.
+A: Infant probiotics are living microorganisms, the good bacteria that live mostly in your gut along with other bacteria, which may not be so good.
 Probiotics are beneficial bacteria that, when chosen wisely, boost good health in both adults and babies’ guts.

 Q: What are baby probiotics?
 A: There are many types of probiotics that are marketed for babies, but there’s only one baby probiotic that’s clinically proven to reduce bad gut bacteria by 80% and restore baby’s gut to its original state: Evivo.
 This probiotic is the strain of good bacteria B. infantis that babies require in their gut for proper nutrition and gut health.

 Q: What are Evivo baby probiotics’ main benefits?
 A: Some of the many benefits of Evivo include allowing baby to properly digest all nutrients in breastmilk, supporting the proper development of the immune system and metabolism, and an 80% reduction of bad gut bacteria associated with many symptoms like colic, allergies, eczema, diabetes, and obesity.

 • Nearly half (48%) of moms claim their baby’s nighttime sleep is longer/more consistent within the first few weeks after starting Evivo*

 • 23% of moms noticed their baby’s diaper rash was less severe/completely cleared up within the first few weeks after starting Evivo*